rodrigosilupu/Google_Maps_Data_Scraper/README.md

-"""This script serves as an example on how to use Python & Playwright to scrape/extract data from Google Maps"""
+This script serves as an example on how to use Python & Playwright to scrape/extract data from Google Maps